urbanishimwe/wid/README.md

 Generate human-readable random ids.

+**This is not something to use if you want secure passphrases or globally unique ids.**

 Thanks to the list of words offered by [https://www.eff.org/dice](https://www.eff.org/dice).
 The dictionary currently contains **7776** words which would give us(according to our format) **60466176000** ids with `Generate`.